Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-Dependabot offers tons of configuration options for integration with project workflows, such as who to review, how to write commit messages, how to label, etc. In this RQ, we only focus on the options related to \textit{notifications} because we expect them to be possible countermeasures against noise and notification fatigue: \begin{enumerate}[leftmargin=15pt] \item \Code{schedule.interval}: It is a required option which specifies how often Dependabot scans project dependencies, checks for new versions, and opens update PRs.
-Possible values include \Code{"daily"}, \Code{"weekly"}, and \Code{"monthly"}. \item \Code{open-pull-requests-limit}: The maximum number of simultaneously open Dependabot PRs.
-The default value is five. \item \Code{allow}: It tells Dependabot to only update on a subset of project dependencies.
-By default, all dependencies are updated. \item \Code{ignore}: It tells Dependabot to ignore a subset of project dependencies.
-By default, no dependency is ignored. \end{enumerate} The latter two options are very flexible and may contain constraints exclusive for some package ecosystems, e.g., allowing updates in production manifests or ignoring semver patch updates.
+Dependabot offers tons of configuration options for integration with project workflows, such as who to review, how to write commit messages, how to label, etc. In this research question, we only focus on the options related to \textit{notifications} because we expect them to be possible countermeasures against noise and notification fatigue.
+More specifically, we investigate the following options provided by Dependabot: \begin{enumerate}[leftmargin=15pt] \item \Code{schedule.interval}: This option is mandatory and specifies how often Dependabot scans project dependencies, checks for new versions, and opens update PRs.
+Possible values include \Code{"daily"}, \Code{"weekly"}, and \Code{"monthly"}. \item \Code{open-pull-requests-limit}: It specifies the maximum number of simultaneously open Dependabot PRs allowed in a project.
+The default value is five. \item \Code{allow}: It tells Dependabot to only update a subset of dependencies.
+By default, all dependencies are updated. \item \Code{ignore}: It tells Dependabot to ignore a subset of dependencies.
+By default, no dependency is ignored. \end{enumerate} The latter two options are very flexible and may contain constraints exclusive to some package ecosystems, e.g., allowing updates in production manifests or ignoring patch updates according to the semantic versioning convention~\cite{SemVer}.

-To understand developers' current practice of configuring Dependabot, we parse 3,921 Dependabot configurations from 1,588 projects with a \Code{dependabot.yml} in their current working tree.\footnote{ Note that 235 of the 1,823 projects does not have \texttt{dependabot.yml} in their current working tree which we will investigate in \textbf{RQ5}.
-One project may depends more than one package ecosystem (e.g., both npm and PyPI) with separate configurations. } For \Code{schedule.interval} and \Code{open-pull-requests-limit}, we count the frequency of each value.
-For \Code{allow} and \Code{ignore}, we parse different options and group them into three distinctive strategies: 1) \textbf{default}: allow Dependabot to update all dependencies, which is its default behavior; 2) \textbf{permissive}: customize Dependabot to ignore a subset of dependencies; and 3) \textbf{restrictive}: only configure automated dependency update on a subset of dependencies.
+To understand developers' current practice of configuring Dependabot, we parse 3,921 Dependabot configurations from 1,588 projects with a \Code{dependabot.yml} in their current working tree.\footnote{ Note that 235 of the 1,823 projects do not have \texttt{dependabot.yml} in their current working tree which we will investigate in \textbf{RQ5}.
+One project may depend on more than one package ecosystem (e.g., both npm and PyPI) and have separate configurations for each of them. } For \Code{schedule.interval} and \Code{open-pull-requests-limit}, we count the frequency of each value.
+For \Code{allow} and \Code{ignore}, we parse different options and group them into three distinctive strategies: \begin{enumerate}[leftmargin=15pt] \item \textbf{default}: allowing Dependabot to update all dependencies, which is its default behavior; \item \textbf{ignorelist}: configuring Dependabot to ignore a subset of dependencies; \item \textbf{allowlist}: configuring Dependabot to only update on a subset of dependencies. \end{enumerate}